phel-lang/phel-lang.org/content/blog/loop-and-recur.md

 +++
-title = "Loop"
+title = "Loop and recur"
 date = "2024-05-18"
 +++

-Many functional programming models prefer to express repetition by recursive function calls.
+Many functional programming models prefer to express repetition by **recursive** function calls.

 In Phel's iteration process, there is a highly functional and convenient `for` macro, but there is also a `loop` special form that performs more primitive loop processing.